Former Georgia cornerback Deandre Baker turns himself in to police on armed robbery charges

 Baker was responding to an arrest warrant issued on May 14 by the Seventeenth Judicial Court in Broward County, Florida, accusing Baker of aggravated assault and armed robbery, according to the Miramar Police Incident Report.

-Former Florida cornerback and current Seattle Seahawk Quinton Dunbar, who was also allegedly involved in the incident, has not yet submitted himself to police.
+Former Florida cornerback and current Seattle Seahawk Quinton Dunbar was accused of armed robbery with a firearm in the same document.

+Dunbar voluntarily surrendered to Miramar police a few hours after Baker, according to an Instagram post by his lawyer Michael Grieco.

 According to the warrant, multiple witnesses said they saw Baker and Dunbar take $12,400 in cash and $61,600 worth of watches at gunpoint during a party in Miramar, Florida, on May 13.